Dodgers blank Giants to tie franchise win record | Devdiscourse

-Los Angeles remains a half-game behind the Houston Astros for the best record in the majors.
-The Astros visit the Los Angeles Angels later on Saturday.
+Los Angeles remains one game behind the Houston Astros for the best record in the majors.
+The Astros defeated the Los Angeles Angels 6-3 on Saturday.
 Logan Webb (2-3) allowed two runs on six hits in six innings for the Giants (77-84), who have lost six of their last nine.

 Los Angeles snapped a scoreless game in the fifth inning as Gavin Lux ripped a one-out double off Webb, advanced to third on Russell Martin's groundout and scored on Ryu's single to left field.
 The hit was Ryu's eighth of the season and accounted for his third RBI.
 Muncy provided insurance to lead off the sixth, hitting a 3-2 fastball from Webb over the wall in right-center field for his 35th homer of the season.
 Muncy joined Dodgers teammates Cody Bellinger (46) and Joc Pederson (36) with at least 35 homers, marking the first time in franchise history that three players reached that plateau in the same season.